 12 November 2020, 3pm Samoa Time (WST)

-Recording of this webinar will be available in January 2021.
+Recording of this webinar can be found here.

 Framework for Prosecuting Corruption in the Pacific: Experiences, Challenges and Lessons Learnt